 Board of Directors

-Jonathan Mays is a research biologist with the Florida Fish and Wildlife Conservation Commission in Gainesville, Florida, where he studies Barbour's map turtles, alligator snapping turtles, and Keys striped mud turtles.
-Jonathan is a partner on box turtle studies in Florida.
-Previously, Jonathan was the herpetologist for the Maine Department of Inland Fisheries and Wildlife in Bangor, Maine, where he led studies of more northerly species such as Blanding's turtle.
+Jonathan Mays is a research biologist with the Florida Fish and Wildlife Conservation Commission, where he studies Barbour's map turtles, alligator snapping turtles, and Keys striped mud turtles.
+Previously, Jonathan was the herpetologist for the Maine Department of Inland Fisheries and Wildlife where he led studies of more northerly species.

-Chelsea Mahnk is a field biologist working in southern Arizona.
-Her research involves a radio-telemetry study looking at movement patterns of Arizona Mud Turtles.
-Chelsea has a Graduate Certificate in Wildlife & Fisheries Management and has previously worked on numerous field studies for the National Park Service.
+Chelsea Mahnk is a field biologist working for ATO in southern Arizona.
+She leads a collaborative radio-telemetry study of the movement patterns and biology of Arizona Mud Turtles.
+Chelsea has a Graduate Certificate in Wildlife & Fisheries Management and previously conducted environmental studies for the National Park Service.

 Board of Advisors